 Periodically, the City and County of Denver authorizes General Obligation (GO) Bonds to restore, replace, and expand infrastructure and capital assets across the city.
-Denver plans to present the next general obligation bond (GO Bond) authorization to voters in November 2017 after more than a year of agency, City Council, and public input.
+Denver presented the bond authorization to voters in November 2017 after more than a year of agency, City Council, and public input.
 More than 460 capital infrastructure projects will be constructed across Denver over the next ten years.

 If you have questions, please contact us by email at firstname.lastname@example.org.